Scherrik/se_mcm/docs/Software-Requierements-Specification.md

 The project is split into two main paths, frontend and backend development.
 State-of-the-art web technologies like html and javascript are used in the frontend in contrast to the backend where c++ is used.

-Planned services provided by the application are:
+####Planned services provided by the application are:

 * Exchange (text) messages:
 	Of course it's the essential part for a messenger project.
 * Provide a list of chat participants for each user
 * Set own username on-the-fly
+* Get information about the health status of the µC

 ### 1.3 Definitions, Acronyms and Abbreviations (Erik S)